Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     - Click or tap on target objects once they spawn.
 1. Select Level
     - Select Dificulty level "Easy", "Medium", "Hard".
-        - "Easy" will select slowest game speed level.
+        - "Easy" Start with one target.
-        - "Medium" will select medium speed level.
+        - "Medium" Start with two targets.
-        - "Hard" is the fastest speed level of the three levels.
+        - "Hard" Start with three targets.
 1. Score Counters
     - Score counter:
         - Will increase by 1, once player clicks the target.